***For your safety and ours during COVID-19:***

 - Hydrate – before, during, and after a hike!
 Always carry water with you while on the trail.
 Maintaining body fluids is essential!

 - Wear appropriate clothing.
 Wear sturdy shoes and appropriate clothing.
+Suitable footwear can help you maintain footing as you navigate rocky, uneven terrain and many hiking boots provide helpful ankle support.
 A long-sleeved shirt and light-weight nylon pants are a good idea.
 Don’t forget sunscreen and insect repellent.

 - Carry out what you carry in.
 Bring a garbage bag and plastic gloves.
 Help keep the trails clean by picking up trash.